NautilusTrader

 Ed25519Recommended

-We strongly recommend switching to Ed25519 keys now.
+Switch to Ed25519 keys now.
 Generate an Ed25519 keypair and register it with Binance.
-See Generating Ed25519 keys below for instructions.
+See Generating Ed25519 keys below.

-Ed25519 keys must be provided in base64-encoded ASN.1/DER format (PEM file contents).
+Ed25519 keys must be provided in unencrypted PEM format (base64-encoded ASN.1/DER).
 The implementation automatically extracts the 32-byte seed from the DER structure.
+Encrypted (password-protected) PEM keys are not supported.
+If your key is encrypted, decrypt it first: openssl pkey -in encrypted.pem -out decrypted.pem

 Generating Ed25519 keys